 The rising star of Melbourne’s food scene

-Expect places like I Love Dumplings – an institution of sorts within Melbourne which dumpling lovers swear by, Kong – a smokey Asian barbecue restaurant, the French restaurant named Noir and the Japanese, Minamishima, among many others.
-For fresh and fast Vietnamese food, head down Victoria Street – Melbourne’s very own Little Saigon.
+Expect places like I Love Dumplings, an institution of sorts within Melbourne which dumpling lovers swear by, the Japanese Minamishima, and the Asian restaurant Kekou, among many others.
+For fresh and fast Vietnamese food, head down Victoria Street, Melbourne’s very own Little Saigon.
 Richmond is the place to be for all-day eating.

 - 3